Almost every family has a military connection. Here's how to find yours.

 1. Ask your relatives first

-When doing any sort of genealogy research, the absolute best place to start uncovering more about your family history is by asking your relatives.
+The absolute best place to start uncovering more about your family history is by asking your relatives.
 They might know stories of your family's past, they might know who accomplished what, and they can give you a great jump start in building your own family tree.
 Chances are that if any of your more recent ancestors served in the military, your relatives will know.
-Serving in the military is generally seen as an honour within the family and so often military stories, war stories, and achievements are passed down from generation to generation.
+Serving in the military is generally seen as an honour within the family and so often war stories and achievements are passed down from generation to generation.
 It's up to you to determine which aspects of the stories are fact or fiction.

 2. Take a hint